 Activity: Breakouts and discussion

-The Kickoff Meeting was a working meeting, with the main activity focused on helping people to discover their interests among the lenses and self-organize into groups around them.
+The Kickoff Meetings were working meetings, with the main activity focused on helping people to discover their interests among the lenses and to self-organize into groups around them.

-Twenty-plus participants joined from Switzerland, Sweden, Spain, Austria, Canada, Puerto Rico, and the United States—technologists, policy experts, advocates, and academics from organizations including DIF, Blockchain Commons, Holochain, MyData, and the Bitcoin Policy Institute.
+Twenty-plus participants joined from Switzerland, Sweden, Spain, Austria, Canada, Puerto Rico, and the United States.
+This included technologists, policy experts, advocates, and academics from organizations including DIF, Blockchain Commons, Holochain, MyData, and the Bitcoin Policy Institute.

 Next Steps: Two kickoffs, one community

-Phase 1 runs through January: working circles revise lens briefs.
-Phase 2 (February–April) develops full papers.
-On April 26, 2026—exactly ten years after the original—revised principles will be published.
+Following this kickoffs, phase 1 runs through January: working circles revise lens briefs.
+Phase 2 (February–April) then develops full papers.
+On April 26, 2026, exactly ten years after the original, revised principles will be published.

 Didn’t attend?
 You can still participate